camunda/camunda-docs-manual/content/reference/rest/batch/get.md

     <td>batchJobsPerSeed</td>
     <td>Number</td>
     <td>
-      The batch seed job creates everytime it is invoked
-      <code>batchJobsPerSeed</code> number of batch execution jobs.
-The batch
+      The number of batch execution jobs created per seed job invocation.
-      seed job is invoked until it created all batch execution jobs required by the batch (see <code>size</code> property).
+      The batch seed job is invoked until it created all batch execution jobs required by the batch (see <code>size</code> property).
     </td>
   </tr>